Karpathos: History

 During the Greek War of Independence from 1821 to 1822, the island rebelled, but afterwards it fell again under Ottoman rule.
 In 1835, Sultan Mahmud II conceded to the island the privilege of the maktu tax system; that is, the tax was calculated as an annual lump sum, and not on a household basis.
 The Ottoman rule ended on 12 May 1912, when the Italians occupied the island and the rest of the Dodecanese, during the Italo-Turkish War of 1911–12.
 On that day, sailors from the Regia Marina battleship Vittorio Emanuele and the destroyer Alpino landed in Karpathos.
 With the Treaty of Lausanne (1923), Karpathos joined the other islands of the Dodecanese in the Italian possession of the Italian Aegean Islands.
 The Italians occupied the island until September 1943, when Italy surrendered.
 Afterwards, Karpathos was occupied by German forces, who eventually left the island on 4 October 1944.
 The island was ceded by Italy to Greece with the Paris Peace Treaties of 1947.
 The island formally joined the Kingdom of Greece on 7 March 1948, together with the other Dodecanese islands.

 In the late 1940s and 1950s, due to the economic problems after World War II, a number of Karpathians emigrated to the U.S. eastern seaboard cities; Karpathos today has a significant Greek-American constituency who have returned to their island and invested heavily.
 Inhabitants of the mountains to the north are more traditional.

+Exploration

+Among 19th-century explorers of the island were the British explorers Theodore and Mabel Bent in the spring of 1885.
+Most of their energies were spent in excavating the site of Vroukounta in the far north of the island.
+Some of their finds are now in the British Museum, London.